sendwithus/jobs/senior-engineer-infrastructure.md

-Senior Engineer, Cloud Architecture
+Senior Engineer, Infrastructure
 ===

 _Victoria BC &middot; Full-Time_

-We're looking for an experienced engineer to design our cloud architecture, scale our backend systems, and grow into a senior leader on our engineering team.
+We're looking for an experienced engineer to design our infrastructure, scale our backend systems, and grow into a senior leader on our engineering team.

 As an early employee, you'll be joining a rapidly growing startup to design and scale a product people love.
 This is a high-impact, high-opportunity technical role.
 You'll be working with modern technologies to build a high performance service, and you will be talking with actual customers to learn what matters most.